evanL7/WebDev-Portfolio/README.md

 - [Meme Generator](https://meme-generator-evanl.netlify.app/): Create hilarious memes with this interactive meme generator!
 Choose from a wide range of templates and customize them with your own text and images.
 Share your creations with friends and have a good laugh!
 - [Tenzies](https://tenzies-evanl.netlify.app/): Play a game of Tenzies!
+- [Quizzical](https://quizzical-evanl.netlify.app/): Dive into trivia fun with this brain-teasing, answer-revealing adventure!

 ## Exercises